 What is Floating Interest Rate?

 Interest rate which is volatile and keeps on changing as per market scenario is termed as Floating Interest Rate.
 This type of interest rate depends on the base rate offered by several lenders, so whenever the base rate changes, the interest rate gets automatically revised.
 As compared to fixed interest rate, floating rates are comparatively cheaper.
 Fixed interest rates are 1%-2.5% higher than the floating interest rate.
 The increase and decrease in the floating interest rate is temporary, as it varies as per the market trends.
 As home loan is a long-term association with the lender, sometimes it becomes difficult to plan for the financials.

-Nowadays, floating interest rate is becoming more popular and is considered as the first choice of the home buyers.
-Even banks and NBFCs are offering home loan interest (floating) at low and attractive rate which starts from 8.70%.
+Nowadays, floating interest rate is becoming more popular and is considered as the first choice of home buyers.
+Even banks and NBFCs are offering home loan interest (floating) at a low and attractive rate.

 Is it possible to shift from Fixed to Floating Interest Rate or vice-versa?

 Yes, it is possible to shift or change from floating to fixed interest rates and vice-versa.
 To shift from fixed to floating interest rates or vice versa, conversion fee of up to 2% of the total loan amount is charged by lenders.